FAQs

 CAN A CHILD CUSTODY AND VISITATION ARRANGEMENT BE MODIFIED?

-Initially, before a court will consider modifying an existing child custody arrangement, the parent seeking the change must show that a material change affecting the child’s welfare has come about since the most recent custody determination.
-The standard applied by the Court when making a decision regarding a change in custody depends on whether the parties currently share joint custody.
-Where the parties share joint legal and physical custody, the appropriate standard is the best interest of the child.
-When one party has previously been awarded sole physical custody of the child by the Court, then the McLendon standard applies.
-In Ex parte McLendon, the Alabama Supreme Court set the standard that a court must apply when one of the parties to the divorce proceedings seeks to modify custody at a later date.
-There are three requirements that must be met:
+Initially, before a court will consider modifying an existing child custody arrangement, the parent seeking the change must show that a material change affecting the child’s welfare has occurred since the most recent custody determination.
+The standard the Court applies when deciding on a change in custody depends on whether the parties currently share joint custody.
+Where the parties share joint legal and physical custody, the appropriate standard is the child’s best interest.
+The McLendon standard applies when the Court has previously awarded one party sole physical custody of the child.
+In Ex parte McLendon, the Alabama Supreme Court set the standard that a court must apply when one of the parties to the divorce proceedings seeks to modify custody later.
+Three requirements must be met:

 - The parent seeking the custody change must show that he or she is fit; and